PennyLaneAI/pennylane/doc/introduction/pennylane.rst

 the output of quantum circuits.

-5. :doc:`templates` gives an overview of different larger-scale composable subcomponents for building quantum algorithms.
+5. :doc:`templates` gives an overview of different larger-scale composable layers for building quantum algorithms.

 6. :doc:`optimizers` details the built-in tools for optimizing and training quantum computing and quantum machine learning circuits.